Ushasri-Dasari/AI-Ats-Resume-Analyzer/README.md

 ```

 ## Screenshots
-1.uploading resume and job description of the role.
+1.uploade resume and job description of the role.
 ![AI Resume Analyzer Layout](screenshot.png)
-2.giving the result
+2.The result

 ## Future Improvements